famaha/Linkedin-Crawler/README.md

  -Also items in the requirements.txt must be installed (pip install -r requirements.txt).
 # How it works
- -Open chrome browser
+ -Open chrome browser.

- -Access linkedin login page
+ -Access linkedin login page.

- -Access page with all your connections
+ -Access page with all your connections.

- -Access page by page to get the profile links of each person -Access the profile to extract : name, location and description -Write the result in Linkedin.db
+ -Access page by page to get the profile links of each person.

+ -Access the profile to extract : name, location and description.

+ -Write the result in Linkedin.db.

+ -Log the result in linkedinlog.log